On a risk model with tree-structured Poisson Markov random field frequency, with application to rainfall events: Data illustration

 To compare allocations to vertices using different principles, we evaluate the contribution of each risk under both covariance-based and TVaR-based allocation rules.
-This comparison is illustrated in Figure~\ref{fig:scaling_comparisontext}, which shows the contributions of each station by scaling vertex sizes based on: (a) the covariance-based allocation $ C^{\mathrm{Cov}}_\kappa(\widetilde{X_v}, \widetilde{S}) $ and (b) the TVaR-based allocation $ C^{\mathrm{TVaR}}_\kappa(\widetilde{X_v}, \widetilde{S}) $, for each $ v \in \mathcal{V} $ and $ \kappa = 0.99 $.
+This comparison is illustrated in Figure~\ref{fig:scaling_comparisontext}, which shows the contributions of each station by scaling vertex sizes based on: (a) the covariance-based allocation $ C^{\mathrm{Cov}}_\kappa({X_v}, {S}) $ and (b) the TVaR-based allocation $ C^{\mathrm{TVaR}}_\kappa(\widetilde{X}_v, \widetilde{S}) $, for each $ v \in \mathcal{V} $ and $ \kappa = 0.99 $.
 In both cases, scaling is performed relative to the portfolio's TVaR.
-As a benchmark, panel (c) displays the relative contribution of each station's marginal mean to the portfolio expectation $ \mathbb{E}[\widetilde{S}] $.
-Note that we compute $ C^{\mathrm{Cov}}_\kappa(X_v, S) $ exactly using Proposition \ref{prop:cor}.
-A closer examination indicates that $ C^{\mathrm{TVaR}}_\kappa(X_v, S) $ is more responsive to the number of edges connected to the vertices within the dependence tree.
-Notably, vertices 3 and 5 display higher relative contributions under this rule.
-In contrast, $ C^{\mathrm{Cov}}_\kappa(X_v, S) $ places greater emphasis on the leaf vertices 1, 9, and 10, highlighting the significant role of the marginal means in this allocation process (see Proposition \ref{prop:cor}).
-Table~4 in Supplement~D complements Figure~\ref{fig:scaling_comparisontext} by providing the numerical contributions and differences between each allocation rule.
+As a benchmark, panel (c) displays the relative contribution of each station's marginal mean to the portfolio expectation $ \mathbb{E}[{S}] $.
+Note that we compute $ C^{\mathrm{Cov}}_\kappa(X_v, S) $ exactly using Proposition~\ref{prop:cor}.
+Supplement~\ref{sup:comp} complements Figure~\ref{fig:scaling_comparisontext} by reporting the contributions and their differences, confirming that $C^{\mathrm{TVaR}}_\kappa(X_v, S)$ and $C^{\mathrm{Cov}}_\kappa(X_v, S)$ are close.